Attorney General of Ireland

-The Attorney General of Ireland (An tArd-Aighne) is a constitutional officer who is the legal adviser to the Government and is therefore the chief law officer of the State.
+The attorney general of Ireland (An tArd-Aighne) is a constitutional officer who is the legal adviser to the Government and is therefore the chief law officer of the State.
 The attorney general is not a member of the Government but does participate in cabinet meetings when invited and attends government meetings.
 The current attorney general is Rossa Fanning, SC.

 Overview

 The office and functions of the attorney general are outlined in Article 30 of the Constitution of Ireland.

 The attorney general has always been a barrister rather than a solicitor, although this is not a requirement for the post.
-In cases where a barrister nominated by the Taoiseach to be the attorney general was not a senior counsel at the time, the government of the day has made them one first, as occurred in the cases of John Rogers BL and John M. Kelly BL.
+In cases where a barrister nominated by the Taoiseach to be the attorney general was not a senior counsel at the time, the government of the day has made them one first, as occurred in the cases of John M. Kelly and John Rogers.

-The attorney general advises the Government on the constitutionality of bills and treaties, and presents the Government's case if the President refers any bill to the Supreme Court under Article 26 of the Constitution before signing it.
+The attorney general advises the government on the constitutionality of bills and treaties, and presents the government's case if the President refers any bill to the Supreme Court under Article 26 of the Constitution before signing it.

 The attorney general has few prosecution duties; these are limited to functions under the various Fisheries Acts and Extradition Acts.
 Instead, the Director of Public Prosecutions has responsibility for all other criminal prosecutions in the State.

-The Office of the Attorney General, is made up of a number of different offices:
+The Office of the Attorney General is made up of different offices: